scaleway/docs-content/docs/CONTRIBUTING.md

 ### Message boxes

+Message boxes help you highlight important or pertinent information.

 **Tip**:	An alternative way of doing the step, or links to additional information about the step.

 **Note**:	Information about the consequence(s) of a step.

 **Important**: Warning about a possible unwanted consequence (eg delete all data) or possible mistake that could be made during this step.

 **Requirements**:	A list of what the user must have already prepared before starting the step-by-step.

 See also: [Message box components](/components#messages)